 We encourage active employee engagement to help ensure that employees feel part of our mission and that they have a voice in the Alkermes community.
-Since 2017, we have conducted annual employee engagement surveys to understand employee sentiment regarding, and satisfaction with, their work and experience at Alkermes.
-In 2021, over 70% of our employees participated in our employee engagement survey and more than 70% of the survey questions scored at or above engagement survey benchmark scores.
-We have used, and plan to continue to use, the data collected to help inform and evolve our human capital management strategy and initiatives.
+Since 2017, we have conducted periodic employee engagement surveys to understand employee sentiment regarding, and satisfaction with, their work and experience at Alkermes and have used the data collected to help inform and evolve our human capital management strategy and initiatives.
+In 2022, we conducted approximately 30 focus groups with more than 225 employees and managers across the organization as part of our efforts to enhance key company processes related to "employee listening" and performance management.
+Also in 2022, we implemented function-and site-specific mentoring programs, conducted open forums with leaders, and hosted various company events to foster connections and visibility between leadership and employees and build strong peer-to-peer connections.